-The light situation rapidly improved with dusk..
+The colour situation rapidly improved with the early dusk..

 Pictured below, those towers are among the things which make the square famous.
 The left one is the Old Town Hall, and the two behind are the Church of Our Lady before Týn.